23001880-max/23001880-max/README.md

 Hello!
 I am a Computer and Information Sciences student at Hanoi University of Science - Vietnam National University (HUS-VNU).

 I am interested in software development, web application development, database systems, and system design.
 I am currently building a strong foundation in programming, object-oriented programming, data structures and algorithms, databases, operating systems, and web technologies.

-My goal is to become a Software Developer and participate in real-world projects using technologies such as Java, .NET, SQL, HTML, CSS, JavaScript, and modern web frameworks.

 ---